Work & Career

 Proven track record

 OK, so you have a “proven track record”—now where are your numbers backing up that claim?
 “If you want to showcase your track record, give a list of accomplishments or actions that outline your track record,” says Magas.
-(Don’t miss this one resume mistake parents should never make after paternity leave.)
+Don’t miss the words you should be adding to your resume to make it stand out.

 Watch out for acronyms your company uses but that others might not, says executive recruiter and coach Suzanne O’Brien.
 Even if the abbreviation is standard in your industry, spell it out if you’re switching careers or aren’t 100 percent confident the reader will know what you’re talking about—a hiring manager won’t take the time to look up words on your resume.
-(Here’s how to secretly apply for jobs while you’re still employed.)
 Also, double check your resume for words that are specific to your current job and not the one you’re applying for so the reader doesn’t need to connect the dots for you, says O’Brien.
 “If you’re interested in moving from a marketing role in higher education to a marketing role in the travel industry, you’ll want to reference ‘consumers’ or ‘customers’ instead of ‘students’ on your resume,” she says.
+Find out how to secretly apply for jobs while you’re still employed.

 Email or phone

 “Your resume should zero in on your field of interest, detailing the path you’ve taken and the extra steps you’ve made to stand out,” says Magas.
 As a potential employer is reading through it, the fact that you’re a passionate, motivated, go-getter should be obvious.
-Paired with the secret to writing the perfect cover letter, you’ll be a shoo-in for an interview.
+Next, don’t miss these other nine resume mistakes that could cost you the job.